ibexa/documentation-developer/docs/guide/shop_features/catalog.md

 The products cannot be edited in the Back Office.

-eContent offers a staging feature and enhanced catalog segmentation and allows imports during production and switching catalogs.
+eContent offers a staging feature and allows imports during production and switching catalogs.

 ### Changing data providers